10 Best Things To Do In London, United Kingdom

 A Short walk from Piccadilly circus takes you to Leicester square.
 This is the heart of London’s West End, with restaurants, theaters, and Casinos.
 The square is busy during the day as well as during the night. if you are lucky you might catch a film premiere or a street festival.
 For me, this was the starting point of most night-outs in the area.

 The Third square you don’t want to miss is Trafalgar square.
-Nelson’s Column and the lions around it are another landmark of the city.
+Nelson’s Column and the lions around it is another landmark of the city.
 This is a wide-open square, where protests take place, as well as New Year’s Eve celebrations.
 If you are interested in classic art, don’t miss the National Gallery on the north side of Trafalgar square.

 Tour Covent Garden